coq/coq/doc/sphinx/language/extensions/canonical.rst

 the user for ``n`` and m of type ``nat * nat``.
 What the user provides is a proof of this statement for ``n`` and ``m`` of type ``nat`` and a proof that the pair constructor preserves this property.
-The combination of these two facts is a simple form of proof search that Coq performs automatically while inferring canonical structures.
+The combination of these two facts is a simple form of proof search that Rocq performs automatically while inferring canonical structures.

 Compact declaration of Canonical Structures